cylc/cylc-doc/src/user-guide/writing-suites.rst

 Advanced Starting Up
 """"""""""""""""""""

-Dependencies that are only valid at the initial cycle point can be written using the ``R1`` notation.
+Dependencies that are only valid at the :term:`initial cycle point` can be written using the ``R1`` notation.
 For example:

 .. code-block:: cylc